Adam-Elmekadem/A-K-Store/README.md

 ---

-Thank you for using AKStore ans suporting us with stars!
+Thank you for using A&K Store!